 - Denying white privilege: Many white people refuse to admit that being white in our society has its privileges.
 They say, “I had to work hard for what I’ve got,” which may be true.
 But privilege isn’t about unearned benefits but the absence of obstacles.
-If you have a hard time recognizing your privileges, focus on the barriers you don’t have to go through to achieve success.
+If someone has a hard time recognizing these privileges, they should focus on the barriers they didn’t have to cross to achieve success.
 We will discuss many of these barriers in the following notes.

-- Good whites/bad whites (I’m not KKK or a redneck racist): “This limited definition of racism lets the ‘good whites’ off the hook at the same time that it dilutes a critique of the multiple ways that white people perpetuate and benefit from white racism.
+- Good whites vs. bad whites (I’m not KKK or a redneck racist): “This limited definition of racism lets the ‘good whites’ off the hook at the same time that it dilutes a critique of the multiple ways that white people perpetuate and benefit from discrimination.
 It relieves ‘good whites’ of taking any responsibility for the maintenance of white privilege and advantage and places the blame on ‘bad whites’” (McIntyre 99).

-- Focus on the individual (I don’t treat others badly, so don’t blame me for the faults of society): Most whites accept individualism as a core value of European, prosperous, white civilization (in contrast to cultures which emphasize community: Asian, Islam).
-On the other hand, we blame black poverty on individual black failure, not recognizing institutional discrimination within society (see discussion in next unit).
+- Focus on the individual (I don’t treat others badly, so don’t blame me for the faults of society): Most whites accept individualism as a core value of European, prosperous, white civilization (in contrast to cultures which emphasize community: Asia, Africa, Islam).
+Some may blame black poverty on individual failure, not recognizing institutional discrimination within society (see discussion in the next unit).
 In surveys, 60% of conservatives believe black poverty is due to individuals not working hard enough, whereas only 20% of liberals agree.
 Liberals are more inclined to recognize the problems within society which contribute to discrimination and economic inequality (Hetherington, Prius or Pickup?
 45).

 - Land of fair opportunity for all: “The assumption is that American society actually operates according to principles of fairness and merit, that the ‘deserving’ are rewarded for their efforts, and that the ‘undeserving’ are left out.”
 If we assume that everyone has the same opportunities, then those who do not succeed have only themselves to blame.
 “Thus, these formulations allow [whites] to see themselves as the rightful recipients of rewards based on individual achievement, and to defend a process that advantages them as a group, without ever having to justify their location in the organization of racial advantage” (McIntyre 65).